Sports Gazette

 Global reach and social media sensation

 That’s when the group realised that people were receptive to their story.
-They had the opportunity to revolutionize the value proposition of the club and tap into this story around the world’s youngest football club owners.
+They had the opportunity to revolutionise the value proposition of the club and tap into this story around the world’s youngest football club owners.

 Media outlets such as the BBC, Sky Sports, and the NY Times have lapped up this success story.
-With 1.1m TikTok followers, Bradbury is amazed at how far their story travelled around the world.
+With 1.1m TikTok followers, Bradbury is amazed at how far their story has travelled around the world.

 “I remember a mate from uni who went travelling a couple of years ago, and he was in this random mountain in Tibet, walking through this little village with only a few hundred people.
 He saw someone wearing a Walton top, which is ridiculous.”

-This virality opened up new income opportunities, with brands like Classic Football Shirts jumping on board as their front of shirt sponsor one year.
+This virality opened up new income opportunities, with brands like Classic Football Shirts jumping on board as their front-of-shirt sponsor one year.
 Another successful revenue stream is merchandise sales, with a prolific customer base in the US.

 Credit: Tom Bradbury